Druid place names

 Similarly, in the hills of Gloucestershire:

-Lastly, Nymetboghe, or Nymetbow, the site of the first henge (re)discovered in Devon, in 1984 by Frances Griffiths.
+Lastly (back in Devon), Nymetboghe, or Nymetbow, the site of the first henge (re)discovered in Devon, in 1984 by Frances Griffiths.
 A circular space about 184 in diameter with post holes, probably for a wooden henge like Woodhenge in Wiltshire.
-The Nymetboghe henge site, and several of these villages, are on a spur of red sandstone, slightly raised fromn the surrounding countryside, that runs from near Exeter towards Okehampton.
+The Nymetboghe henge site, and several of these villages, are on a spur of red sandstone, slightly raised from the surrounding countryside, that runs from near Exeter towards Okehampton.
 As such, it would form a natural long-distance path on drier ground across the middle of Devon, north of Dartmoor.

 W.G.
 Hoskins’ “Devon” gives further clues about the place names: